weaviate/weaviate-io/developers/weaviate/search/hybrid.md

     Additional information
   </summary>
   <div>
-    In relativeScoreFusion the vector search and keyword search scores are scaled between 0 and 1.
+    In Relative Score Fusion the vector search and keyword search scores are scaled between 0 and 1.
 The highest raw score becomes 1 in the scaled scores.
 The lowest value is assigned 0.
 The remaining values are ranked between 0 and 1.
 The total score is a scaled sum of the normalized vector similarity and normalized BM25 scores.

     For a discussion of fusion methods, see [this blog post](/blog/hybrid-search-fusion-algorithms)
   </div>